From Selling to Starring: 15 Ads That Made Celebs

 People are still surprised to find out that Sam Concepcion was the kid in the Maggi Sinigang commercial who was rapping, "Parang may isang anghel sa aking labi/ Na nakalutang sa ulap / At nangingiliti / Kung ang alat at asim ng buhay ay tulad ng hain ni Inay / Suspetsa ko buong mundo'y / magiging mapayapa at masaya," back in 2004.

 Though starring in theater productions since he was little, Sam officially made his mark in showbiz when he won in ABS-CBN's Little Big Star.
 While still active in theater, Sam has appeared in several movies and soap operas as he was growing up, like Super Inggo, Boystown, and Angelito: Batang Ama.

 15. Sam Milby for Close Up (2005): "Just a Smile"

-Barbie Almalbis may have starred and sang in this music-vid-slash-commercial for Close-Up, but it was Sam Milby who got the big showbiz break.
-In this cat-and-mouse commercial, the two meet in a bus, and proceed to stalk each other unsuccessfully.
+Barbie Almalbis may have starred and sung in this music-vid-slash-commercial for Close-Up, but it was Sam Milby who got the big showbiz break.
+In this cat-and-mouse commercial, the two meet on a bus, and proceed to stalk each other unsuccessfully.
 At the end of the day, though, Sam sits in another bus on the way home, and realizes he’s sitting beside Barbie.
 Cue an unforgettable smile, and the start of a television career.